alessandrocandolini/alessandrocandolini/README.md

 ### Hi there 👋

-I'm Alessandro
+I'm Ale

-- 🔭  I've been working at [Depop](https://depop.com/) for the past 5+ years as technical lead and scala / backend staff engineer.
-Find out more about my current and past roles in my [linkedin profile](https://www.linkedin.com/in/alessandrocandolini/) or this [cv](https://github.com/alessandrocandolini/cv-public) (proudly typeset in LaTex :D )
+- 🔭 for the past 6+ years I've been working at [Depop](https://depop.com/) where I solve business and commercial problems and delight Depop users through technology.
+Leading strategic engineering iniatives at scale and having fun implementing backend technical solutions, using Scala and functional programming (among other things).
+Find out more about my current and past roles on [linkedin](https://www.linkedin.com/in/alessandrocandolini/) or read my [cv](https://github.com/alessandrocandolini/cv-public) (proudly typeset in LaTex :D not very parsable by automatic tooling :D )
 - 💬 Ask me about .. anything!
-I'm always keen to chat about any topic, particularly physics, mathematics, programming, business, blues, books, cocktails &  gin 🍸
+Always keen to have a chat about all sort of topics: physics, mathematics, functional programming, business, blues, books, gin 🍸
-- I've never had a chance to actively contribute to open source projects yet, but I usually open source most of the things i do in my spare time, in case someone else finds them useful.
-In my github account you'll find a variety of different things, including some latex notes and slides (about physics, math, programming, and statistics); playground projects for different programing languages, libraries, and tools (eg, scala, haskell, TLA+, CI/CD); various giter8 templates to generate new projects; and more.
+- Not very active on open source, but love to share publicly here whatever I'm currently working on (even if not completed).
+In my github account you'll find a variety of different things, including latex notes and slides (about physics, math, programming, and statistics); playground projects for different programing languages, libraries, and tools (eg, scala, haskell, TLA+, CI/CD); various giter8 templates to generate new projects; and more.
-- 🌱 Among my favourite topics in programming: pragmatic, strongly statically typed functional programming; concurrency; distributed systems; correctness of computer programs (TDD, PBT, formal specification and verification, Agda, Stainless, TLA+, etc)
+- 🌱 Among my favourite topics in programming: pragmatism & strongly statically typed functional programming; concurrency and distributed systems; correctness of computer programs (TDD, PBT, formal specification and verification, Agda, Stainless, TLA+, etc).
+Generally interested in the intersection between technology and business, wisely using advanced concepts when appropriate to quickly deliver reliable solutions in a lean way
 - my favourite programming languages: Scala & Haskell
-- 💰 do you have a lot of money and you want to invest them on a new business?
-Write to me, I might know the ninjia team that can make it happen quickly and robustly, but we are not cheap
+- 💰 do you have money and you want to invest on a new business but not sure how to tackle the development of a digital product?
+Write to me, I might know a trustable ninjia team that can make it happen quickly and robustly, but we are not cheap!
 - 📫 How to reach out to me: alessandro.candolini@gmail.com, [linkedin profile](https://www.linkedin.com/in/alessandrocandolini/) , or open a bug in one of my repos 😄
-- I own another github account https://github.com/acando86 that i only use at work
+- I own another github account https://github.com/acando86 that i only use for work

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=alessandrocandolini&count_private=true&show_icons=true)